wp-plugins/wp-video-posts/readme.txt

 6. WP Video Posts Front End Uploader.

 == Changelog ==
+= 1.5.2 =
+- Fixed a syntax error where two cases were being meant due to a missing break; in a switch-case.
 = 1.5.1 =
 - Fixed the inclusion of javascript file and upload gif due to mistake in adding the files to the repository.